-Complete the following steps to replace the side cover:
+Complete the following steps to replace the side cover.

 - 1. Before installing the cover, check that all cables, adapters, and other components are installed and seated correctly and that you have cleared all work tools from inside the computer. - 2.
 Install the side cover by placing it into position on the computer.
-Make sure that the lip on the bottom of the cover rests on the ledge on the bottom of the chassis before rotating the cover up to the vertical position.
-Press down on the cover-release latch as you slide the side cover forward to lock the side cover.
+Make sure that the lip on the bottom of the cover rests inside the ledge on the bottom of the chassis before rotating the cover toward the computer.
+Press down on the cover until it snaps in place.